HerringtonDarkholme/av-ts/README.md

 ## Why:

-Awesome Vue.TS aims at achieving type safety as much as possible, while still keeping TypeScript concise and idiomatic.
+Awesome Vue.TS aims at getting type safety as much as possible, while still keeping TypeScript concise and idiomatic.
+To achieve this, av.ts exploits many techniques, tricks and hacks in TypeScript, which makes av.ts a good tour of TypeScript features.

 The canonical [library](https://github.com/vuejs/vue-class-component) does not solve the problem that `this.propertyInDataOption` is not checked by compiler.